wishonia/wishonia/public/consititution.md

 Article IV: WishTokens and Resource Allocation
 Section 1: WishTokens shall be used to fund actions proposed by Genies.

-Section 2: The allocation of WishTokens shall be determined through the Pairwise Voting process, with the actions receiving the most votes being awarded the necessary resources.
+Section 2: The allocation of WishTokens shall be determined through the Aggregated Pairwise Preference Allocation process, with the actions receiving the most votes being awarded the necessary resources.

-Article V: Pairwise Voting
-Section 1: Pairwise Voting shall be the primary decision-making process for prioritizing wishes and actions.
+Article V: Aggregated Pairwise Preference Allocation Section 1: Aggregated Pairwise Preference Allocation shall be the primary decision-making process for prioritizing wishes and actions.

 Section 2: Wishers shall be presented with pairs of wishes or actions and asked to choose the one they believe will most effectively contribute to the goal of maximizing median health and happiness.

 Article VI: Amendments
 Section 1: Amendments to this Constitution may be proposed by a two-thirds majority vote of all Wishers.

-Section 2: Proposed amendments shall be subject to the Pairwise Voting process and shall be ratified upon receiving a three-fourths majority vote.
+Section 2: Proposed amendments shall be subject to the Aggregated Pairwise Preference Allocation process and shall be ratified upon receiving a three-fourths majority vote.

 Article VII: Enactment
 This Constitution shall take effect immediately upon ratification by a three-fourths majority vote of all Wishers.